-Secured key access to the club-level lounge serving refreshments 7am-10pm daily
+- Secured key access to the club-level lounge serving refreshments 7:00 am – 10:00 pm daily

 If you want more space, go for a Golden Oak View Suite.
-They are magnificent with a larger bedroom space and a separate living area with a pull out sofa.
-Some rooms have the bathtub by a window which offers a gorgeous view while you’re bathing.
+They are magnificent, with a larger bedroom space and a separate living area with a pull-out sofa.
+Some rooms have a bathtub by a window, which offers a gorgeous view while you’re bathing.

 4. Best Fireworks Views